jamesAlhassan/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 text must be a string, otherwise raise a TypeError exception with the message text must be a string There should be no space at the beginning or at the end of each printed line You are not allowed to import any module

+100-matrix_mul.py - a function that multiplies 2 matrices:

+Read: Matrix multiplication - only Matrix product (two matrices)

+Prototype: def matrix_mul(m_a, m_b):

+m_a and m_b must be validated with these requirements in this order

+m_a and m_b must be an list of lists of integers or floats:

+if m_a or m_b is not a list: raise a TypeError exception with the message m_a must be a list or m_b must be a list if m_a or m_b is not a list of lists: raise a TypeError exception with the message m_a must be a list of lists or m_b must be a list of lists if m_a or m_b is empty (it means: = [] or = [[]]): raise a ValueError exception with the message m_a can't be empty or m_b can't be empty if one element of those list of lists is not an integer or a float: raise a TypeError exception with the message m_a should contain only integers or floats or m_b should contain only integers or floats if m_a or m_b is not a rectangle (all ‘rows’ should be of the same size): raise a TypeError exception with the message each row of m_a must be of the same size or each row of m_b must be of the same size
+If m_a and m_b can’t be multiplied: raise a ValueError exception with the message m_a and m_b can't be multiplied

+You are not allowed to import any module